ARM-software/abi-aa/sysvabi64/sysvabi64.rst

     +-------------------+----------+

 Implementing FMV using ``__aarch64_cpu_features`` is not required.
 Accessing this variable from outside a FMV resolver function is not well defined.
-The variable may be placed in the `Relocation Read Only (RELRO)`_ program segment to prevent it from being modified after the FMV resolvers have run.
+If the variable is only accessed by the FMV resolvers, then it may be placed in the `Relocation Read Only (RELRO)`_ program segment to prevent it from being modified after the FMV resolvers have run.
 The variable must be defined as DSO-local with its symbol visibility set to ``STV_HIDDEN``.

 .. note::

-   Both the SME support routines (see AAPCS64_ for more information) and the compiler built-in function ``__builtin_cpu_supports`` rely on the ``__aarch64_cpu_features`` variable for detecting CPU features.
-   Therefore the runtime library must ensure that the variable is initialized prior to their usage.
-FMV support is not required for using the SME support routines or the ``__builtin_cpu_supports`` function.
-The ``__aarch64_cpu_features`` variable should not be placed in ``RELRO`` if no FMV resolver has run.
+   The ``__aarch64_cpu_features`` variable may be used by the runtime library or by compiler generated code besides FMV.
+In that case the runtime library must ensure that the variable is initialized via a constructor function and cannot be placed in the ``RELRO`` segment.

 The ``__init_cpu_features_resolver`` function has the following
 prototype: